F Gas Regulations In The UK

 The F gas regulations outline your responsibilities when working with F gases.
 These are:

-First and foremost, use trained technicians that are F gas registered.
+• First and foremost, use trained technicians who are F gas registered.
 Only those qualified to work on machinery or equipment with F gases can do so.

 How Do I Know If I Have F Gas In My Equipment?